pyomeca/biorbd/README.md

 ## Python 3
-Python (https://www.python.org/) is a scripting langage that has taken more and more importance over the past years.
-So much that now it is one of the prefered langage of the scientific community.
+Python (https://www.python.org/) is a scripting language that has taken more and more importance over the past years.
+So much that now it is one of the preferred language of the scientific community.
 Its simplicity yet its large power to perform a large variety of tasks makes it a certainty that its popularity won't decrease for the next years.

 To interface the C++ code with Python, SWIG is a great tool.
-It creates very rapidly an interface in the target langage with minimal code to write.
+It creates very rapidly an interface in the target language with minimal code to write.
 However, the resulting code in the target language can be far from being easy to use.
-In effect, it gives a mixed-API not far from the original C++ language, which may not comply to best practises of the target language.
-When this is useful to rapidly create an interface, it sometime lacks of user-friendlyness and expose the user to the possibility of the C++ such as segmentation fault (unlike the MATLAB API which won't suffer from this devil problem).
+In effect, it gives a mixed-API not far from the original C++ language, which may not comply to best practices of the target language.
+When this is useful to rapidly create an interface, it sometime lacks of user-friendliness and expose the user to the possibility of the C++ such as segmentation fault (unlike the MATLAB API which won't suffer from this devil problem).

 BIORBD interfaces the C++ code using SWIG.
 While it has some inherent limit as discussed previously, it has the great advantage of providing almost for free the complete API.
 Because of that, much more of the C++ API is interfaced in Python than the MATLAB one.
-Again, if for some reason, part of the code which is not accessible yet is important for you, don't hesitate to open an issus asking for that particular feature!
+Again, if for some reason, part of the code which is not accessible yet is important for you, don't hesitate to open an issue asking for that particular feature!

 ### Perform some analyses
 Please find here the same tasks previously described for the C++ interface done in the Python3 interface.
 Please note that the interface usually takes advantage of the numpy arrays in order to interact with the user while a vector is needed.